 DDS Community describes a diverse residential subgroup both in terms of age and level of service need.
-This is the second-largest residential subpopulation of adults receiving DDS services in Massachusetts.
-The crude adult mortality rate for people served by DDS living in the DDS Community was 27.5 per thousand in 2016, which is not significantly different from 2015 data.
-The average age at death (64.5) is similar to the average age for this population.
+This is the second-largest residential subpopulation of adults receiving DDS services in Massachusetts and comprises more than one-third of the DDS population.
+The crude adult mortality rate for people served by DDS living in the DDS Community was 31.1 per thousand in 2017, which is not significantly different from 2016 data.
+The average age at death (65.3) is similar to the average age for this population.
 As people with high medical needs who were previously living in nursing homes and DDS facilities are transitioned out of these settings and largely into DDS community settings, the mortality rate can be expected to increase slightly over time.